helske/peereffects/README.md

 - File `causal_effects.R` was be used to compute the causal effect estimates, and `figures.R` was used to create the figures of the paper and supplementary material.
-- File `descriptives.pdf` contains the descriptive statistics of the data used in the paper.
-- File `variables.pdf` contains descriptions of the variables used in the paper.
-- File `reform_restriction.pdf` contains results from the model focusing on focal fathers eligible for 2013 reform.
-- File `timegap_restriction.pdf` contains results from the model which restricted the sample based on the time gap between births.